devtron-labs/tutorials/content/docs/debugging-deployments-and-monitoring.md

 If the deployment of an app is not successful, then debugging needs to be done for successful deployment.

+This can be done through App Details section which can be accessed by:-

+Applications->App_Name->App Details

-This can be done through App Details section which can be accessed by Applications->App_Name->App Details.Over here, the status of the app can be seen as Healthy.If there are some error with deployment then the status won't be Healthy.
+Over here, the status of the app can be seen as Healthy.If there are some error with deployment then the status won't be Healthy.

 .